AlgoMaster Logo

 Intuition

 Since the input only contains lowercase English letters, there are exactly 26 possible characters.
-Instead of sorting a string to get its canonical form, we can count how many times each character appears and use that frequency count as the key.
+Instead of sorting a string into canonical form, count how many times each character appears and use that frequency count as the key.

 For "eat": a=1, e=1, t=1.
 For "tea": a=1, e=1, t=1.
 Same frequency count, same key.